silvioachilles/crystalipf/README.md

     cd crystalipf
     pip install .
     ```
-3. Copy the `ipf/cubic.py` to your project and include it in your code.
+3. Copy `crystalipf/cubic.py` to your project and include it in your code.

 ## Usage